sjbowen/storyweb/content/takepart/_index.md

 ![Story:Web on Instagram](/assets/storywebinstagram.jpg "Story:Web on Instagram")

 ## More Information
-Story:Web began as a winning entry for the ‘Reimagining Museums for Climate Action’ design competition.
+We came up with Story:Web - an idea for how museum collections, images and sounds shared online, and people’s experiences could be connected to make sense of climate action and other issues.
+We built a demo of Story:Web showing how it might work with some example objects, images and sounds, and exhibited it at COP26, the UN Climate Conference.
 The idea was developed by a team from the Great North Museum: Hancock in Newcastle, Newcastle and Manchester Universities, and sound artist David de la Haye.

-We now have funding to build a working system, inspired by Story:Web, including a way of using museum objects on social media and an interactive exhibit in the Great North Museum: Hancock.
+With your help, we are now going to build a working system inspired by Story:Web including a way of using objects, images and sounds on social media and in an interactive exhibit in the Great North Museum: Hancock, powered by technology like artificial intelligence and chatbots.

 ### Is the project just about climate action?
-No. Climate action was the topic of the design competition.
-However, there are other topics like biodiversity loss and social justice that the collections of the Great North Museum: Hancock relate to.
-We will begin with climate action and then explore other topics according to the interests and ideas of those who take part.
+No. Climate action was the topic of the ‘Reimagining Museums for Climate Action’ exhibition that Story:Web was part of.
+There are other topics like biodiversity loss and social justice that the collections of the Great North Museum: Hancock is relevant to.
+We will begin with climate action and then explore other topics according to the interests and ideas of everyone taking part.

 ### Who can take part?
 We're looking for people who: